TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: TabID: Identifying Promising Subproblems for Tabulation

-Each of the four heuristics proves to be valuable: each one is triggered on at least one of the problems that we study in the evaluation below.
+Each of the four heuristics proves to be valuable: each one is triggered on at least one of the problems that we study in the evaluation.
 The heuristics are applied in the order that they are listed in this section.
-In the evaluation we report only the first heuristic that is triggered by a subproblem.